 Mendel conducted a series of experiments with plants and pea plants specifically.
 When Mendel noticed that the pea plants in his care had either purple or white flowers, he began to wonder why this was the case, and why none of them had a mixed lavender color.
 Through experimentation, Mendel came to believe that there were two different types of alleles: dominant and recessive.

 During the early 1900s, a German botanist by the name of Carl Correns conducted similar experiments to Mendel, although focusing on four o’clock plants.
 Correns used Mendel’s work as a jumping off point, and it was Correns who is usually credited with the discovery of incomplete dominance.
 While Correns’ worked with the plants in his care he found that some of them displayed blended colors in their flower petals.
 Correns deduced that it was likely that every genotype had its own phenotype, and that there was likely a 1:2:1 genotype ratio for many of them.
 This realization meant that heterozygotic organisms could display both alleles rather than just a single dominant allele.

 The set of alleles an organism is referred to as it’s genotype.
-The fact that the relationship between alleles is not merely dominant or recessive in nature doesn’t mean that in circumstances of incomplete dominance or multiple alleles the alleles don’t determine the organisms phenotype.
-The alleles still have an affect on the phenotype, but in these cases the various alleles can interact with one another in unique ways to create specific phenotypes.
+The fact that the relationship between alleles is not merely dominant or recessive in nature doesn’t mean that in circumstances of incomplete dominance or multiple alleles the alleles don’t determine the phenotype of the organism.
+The alleles still have an effect on the phenotype, but in these cases, the various alleles can interact with one another in unique ways to create specific phenotypes.
 In certain cases, the phenotype of a heterozygous organism can be a blended version of its parent’s phenotypes.

 Incomplete Dominance And Codominance